-Virginia Baily is the author of three novels: Africa Junction, which won the Society of Authors’ McKitterick prize in 2012, Early One Morning, a Waterstones and Goldsboro’s Book of the Month and a Sunday Times Bestseller which was dramatised on BBC Radio 4 and, forthcoming in March 2019, The Fourth Shore.
+Virginia Baily is the author of three novels: Africa Junction, which won the Society of Authors’ McKitterick prize in 2012, Early One Morning, a Waterstones and Goldsboro’s Book of the Month and a Sunday Times Bestseller which was dramatised on BBC Radio 4 and The Fourth Shore.

 She’s a linguist, an Italophile, an Africanist and a traveler.
 She has taught French and Italian to English mother-tongue speakers and English as a foreign language to speakers of other languages.
 These experiences and propensities have coloured her thinking and her writing, which has a strong international element and is concerned with otherness, the outsider’s view, the familiar as exotic and vice-versa.